hero-iot/novodi_docs/novodi_docs/docs/index.md

 Idea management is where ideas are collected and nutured to become (project) sketches and finally become projects.
 Learn more about the [idea management concept](idea_management_concept.md) or [how to get a tenant](idea_management_access.md) for your team or organisation.

+## Administration
+Configure and administer your organization in the Settings pane.
+Go to [administration](administration.md) to learn more.

 ## Marketplace

 The marketplace is where experts and solutions are listed.
 Get in touch to to make the project a success.
 The list can be accessed via the [Novodi website](https://novodi.app/en/marketplace).